saenyakorn/monorepo-versioning-gitops/README.md

 # Why versioning is important

-Versioning is important because it helps you to track the changes of your apps and packages from CHANGELOG.
-It also helps you to know what's new in the latest version of your apps and packages.
-Moreover, it indicates what is the type of changes (feature, bug fix, breaking change, etc.)
+Versioning is important because it helps you track changes in your apps and packages from the CHANGELOG.
+It also enables you to understand what's new in the latest version of your apps and packages, and it indicates the type of changes made (such as feature, bug fix, breaking change, etc.).

-Read more about versioning here: https://en.wikipedia.org/wiki/Software_versioning
+To learn more about versioning, visit: https://en.wikipedia.org/wiki/Software_versioning.

 # What is ArgoCD

-[ArgoCD][8] is a [GitOps](https://about.gitlab.com/topics/gitops/) tool that helps you to manage your apps and packages in Kubernetes.
-It's a declarative way to manage your apps and packages.
-You can read more about ArgoCD here: [https://argoproj.github.io/argo-cd/][8]
+[ArgoCD][8] is a [GitOps](https://about.gitlab.com/topics/gitops/) tool that helps you manage your apps and packages in K8s using a declarative approach.
+You can learn more about ArgoCD at [https://argoproj.github.io/argo-cd/][8].

-ArgoCD is the pull model.
-It means that ArgoCD will pull the image with specific version that defined in k8s manifest file.
+ArgoCD follows the pull model, which means that it pulls the image with a specific version defined in the K8s manifest file.

-While, the tradditional CI/CD pipeline is the push model.
-It means you need to apply the k8s manifest file to the cluster after the CI/CD pipeline is finished.
-In addition, you may need to setup the credentials for the CI/CD pipeline to access the cluster which may leads to security issues.
+In contrast, traditional CI/CD pipelines follow the push model.
+This means that you must apply the K8s manifest file to the cluster after the CI/CD pipeline is finished.
+Additionally, you may need to set up credentials for the CI/CD pipeline to access the cluster, which can lead to security issues.

-You may see what is GitOps and the difference between the push model and the pull model here. [https://faun.pub/gitops-comparison-pull-and-push-88fcbaadfe45][9]
+To learn more about GitOps and the differences between the push model and the pull model, here [https://faun.pub/gitops-comparison-pull-and-push-88fcbaadfe45][9].

 # Demo Architecture

-Here is the application architecture in this repository.
-It's a simple application that contains 3 apps and 1 shared package.
+Here is the application architecture for this repository.
+It consists of three applications and one shared package.
+The shared package contains code that is common across the applications except api, while each of the three applications has its own unique functionality.
+The architecture is designed to be simple and easy to understand, making it a great starting point for developers who are new to the repository.

 ```mermaid
 ---